The Chronicles of Prydain: The Castle of Llyr (1966)

-Eighteen months after the end of The Black Cauldron, Eilonwy of the House of Llyr is encouraged to go to the royal court of the Isle of Mona so she may continue her education as a proper princess.
+Eighteen months after the end of The Black Cauldron, Eilonwy of the House of Llyr is encouraged to go to the royal court of the Isle of Mona to continue her education as a proper princess.
 During her journey, she befriends Prince Rhun.
 Later on, she is kidnapped, leading Taran, Rhun and others to embark on a rescue mission.
 During the adventure, the companions learn more of Eilonwy's magical heritage and find the ruins of her ancestral home.

 Taran Wanderer (1967)

-Approximately one year after The Castle of Llyr, Taran has realized he is in love with Eilonwy but is afraid he can never marry her if he is of common birth.
+Approximately one year after The Castle of Llyr, Taran has realized he is in love with Eilonwy but is afraid he can never marry her, as he is of common birth.
 In the hopes that he might have some noble blood in him, he searches for the truth about his parentage.
 Meanwhile, a human wizard named Morda is raiding the underground realms of the Fair Folk.
 While journeying among the cantrevs and commots of Prydain, Taran increases his knowledge in a variety of skills, maturing greatly along the way and gaining new confidence in himself.

 The High King (1968)

-Days after the conclusion of Taran Wanderer, the young man Taran returns home and learns that Eilonwy has returned from the Isle of Mona, now ruled by King Rhun.
+Days after the conclusion of Taran Wanderer, Taran returns home and learns that Eilonwy has returned from the Isle of Mona, now ruled by King Rhun.
 Servants of Arawn assault the warrior Gwydion and seize the magical black sword Dyrnwyn.
-Taran and his companions join other forces of Prydain in a great effort to defeat Arawn once and for all.
+Taran and his companions join other forces of Prydain to defeat Arawn once and for all.

 The High King won the prestigious Newbery Medal for children's literature in 1969.